 - You have already responded sufficiently on the same subject.

 If you do respond, whom should you include in your response?
 Try to include the same people who heard the inflammatory message.

 Stop the cycle.
 Be reasonable and protect your reputation by responding quickly, respectfully and civilly to people who treat you rudely.

-University of Colorado Boulder Ombuds Office
+By Elizabeth Hill, Associate Director, University of Colorado Boulder Ombuds Office